admb-project/admb/README.txt

 Contributors
 ------------
-This software was originally developed by David Fournier of Otter Research Ltd.
+The ADMB software was originally developed by David Fournier of Otter Research Ltd.

 Thanks to the following who have contributed to the ADMB Project by providing fixes and/or suggestions: